usnistgov/ndn-dpdk/dpdk/README.md

 ## Go bindings

-This packet has Go bindings for:
+This package has Go bindings for:

 * EAL, lcore, launch
 * mempool, mbuf
 * ring
 * ethdev
+* cryptodev

 Go bindings are object-oriented when possible.